GeldumProject/geldum-gui/README.md

 ## Installing Geldum Core from a Package

-Packages are available for
+Packages are available for Linux / Windows / OsX

 Packaging for your favorite distribution would be a welcome contribution!

-## Compiling Geldum Core from Source
+## Compiling Geldum Core + Geldum GUI from Source

 ### On Linux: